ezplanet/heatpump/README.md

 It could be possible to reproduce the queries sent by the RTC, however this service was designed to be read only in order to avoid the risk of sending unwanted configuration changes to the heatpump.

 ## Note
-Vitocal 100A MODBUS data packets are undocumented (Viessmann does not provide documentation), they have been decoded by observing the heatpump behaviour and patterns and thus in some cases they might be inaccurate or incorrect.
+Viessmann, Rinnai, Thermocold MODBUS data packets are undocumented (The Manufacturers do not provide documentation), they have been decoded by observing the heatpump behaviour and patterns and thus in some cases they might be inaccurate or incorrect.

 ## Decoding
 Four query/response records have been decoded, each are identified by their length